nickbild/gi-pi/README.md

 ## How It Works

 I had previously [developed a library](https://github.com/nickbild/ay-3-8910) for just the AY-3-8910.
 While it worked great for generating sounds, I also wanted to make it talk.
-I was able to get it to do so, but only with moderate success.
+I was able to get it to do so, but only with moderate success, and through a very complicated process.
 That led me to the SP0256-AL2 speech chip, and I added support for it into the library to make it easy to work with.

 #### Library